precice/precice.github.io/pages/docs/installation/installation-source-testing.md

 To display log output for tests use `ctest -VV` or `ctest --output-on-failure`.
 To change the log level of the output, set the environment variable `export BOOST_TEST_LOG_LEVEL=all|test_suite|warning`.

-Please note that debug and trace logs require preCICE to be build using the debug build type.
+Please note that debug and trace logs require preCICE to be built using `-DCMAKE_BUILD_TYPE=Debug`.

 ## The next step